The basics of novated leasing

 How do I save money with a novated lease?

-The potential savings come from a few different sources, including the fact that when leasing a car, GST (typically 10%) is not payable upfront on the purchase price of the vehicle.
+Then there’s the fact that when leasing a car, GST (typically 10%) is not payable upfront on the purchase price of the vehicle.
 This means you can save thousands on any car when leasing.

 How long will my novated lease last?